 This process, on average can take up to 4 weeks and Processing Fee is payable (£ 536 for a small company and £ 1,476 for a large company).
 Those fees are refundable should your application be unsuccessful.

 STAGE 2 – The Resident Labour Market Test

-Unless you will be paid a salary of at least £ 150,000 per annum or more, or your occupation features on the official Shortage Occupations List, your employer will be required to test the resident UK and EU labour markets by way of placing advertisements.
+Unless you will be paid a salary of at least £ 159,600 per annum or more, or your occupation features in the official Shortage Occupations List, your employer will be required to test the resident UK labour market by way of placing 2 advertisements.
 The advertisements need to run for at least 28 days.
 There are strict guidelines as to what information needs to be included in the advertisement and where you need to place it.

 STAGE 3 – Allocating the Certificate of Sponsorship

 Once your employer has been granted a sponsorship license, they will need to apply for and assign a Certificate of Sponsorship (COS).

 A certificate of sponsorship is not a paper certificate; it is a ‘virtual document’ with a unique reference number which an employer issues to the prospective employee so that they can apply for permission to enter the UK if they are overseas (known as ‘entry clearance’), or permission to stay in the UK if they are already here (known as ‘Leave to remain’).